 There’s a combination of art and science behind making a sustainable fiber container for strength and durability.
 Not only must its purpose be immediately recognizable, it must also be fully functional for that intended purpose.
 While they might all look the same on the outside, it’s important to understand how the molded pulp slurry and eventual products are produced.
 Some “environmentally friendly” molded pulp containers actually expose more harmful toxins into the environment during production than some traditional plastic containers.
-Others use questionable raw materials which dilutes their sustainability claims in the environment.Why fiber?
+Others use questionable raw materials which dilutes their sustainability claims.Why fiber?

 Here at The HC Companies, we believe in transparency when it comes to our sustainable molded pulp solutions, which are produced in our 46,000 square foot warehouse in Burlington, Ontario Canada.

-It all starts with the slurry.
 We’ve scientifically created fiber slurries to support a variety of applications.
 It all starts out with recycled paper products like uncirculated newspapers, unless we’re making organic products then we use blank newsprint.
 The shredded paper gets mixed together with water in large tanks before molds are used to help re-form the slurry into a variety of shapes, sizes and applications.Watch Our Video

 The composition and application of our four fiber slurries